Analysis Interpretation of the news based on evidence, including data, as well as anticipating how events might unfold based on past events.

-It’s finally 2020, and voters will soon begin choosing their preferred candidate for president.
+It’s finally 2020, and voters have begun choosing their preferred candidate for president.
 The Post has asked each Democratic candidate where they stand on more than 85 policy questions.

 Now, it’s your turn to answer.
 Below are 20 questions we found particularly interesting, mostly because they reveal big differences between the remaining major candidates.
 We haven’t asked the campaigns about every topic, but this selection tries to cover a variety of issues.
 Answer as many as you like.